feimosi/baguetteBox.js/README.md

   	<script src="js/baguetteBox.min.js" async></script>
   ```

+## Usage

-3. Initialize the script by running:
+Initialize the script by running:
   ```js
     baguetteBox.run('.gallery', {
       // Custom options
     });
   ```
-  where the first argument is a selector to a gallery containing `a` tags.
+where the first argument is a selector to a gallery (or galleries) containing `a` tags.
 The HTML code may look like this:
   ```html
   	<div class="gallery">
   		<a href="img/2-1.jpg" data-caption="Additional image caption"><img src="img/thumbs/2-1.jpg"></a>